cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 - [ ] NDistem
 - [ ] post-PCR room for coral pcr as well as oyster pcr? should we use the same fridge?
 - [ ] CBC extraction plan
+	- questions about the diseased tissue, should I just get rid of them since I extracted them?
 - [ ] email Sarah about psbA primers
 - [ ]